Human papillomavirus (HPV)

 Most HPV infections do not show any symptoms so most people do not know when they are infected.
 An infected person can still spread the virus to others even if there are no signs or symptoms of HPV infection.

-- The HPV vaccination is available through participating schools or from family doctors, local health centres and some Family Planning clinics.
-All girls who are in year 8 at school are offered the vaccine through a school-based immunisation programme.
+The HPV vaccination is available through participating schools or from family doctors, local health centres and some Family Planning clinics.
+All students who are in the year 8 at school are offered the vaccine through a school-based immunisation programme.